shufanhe/MyRecipe/docs/iteration_report_4.md

    -  Front-end for user account.
    -  Helped Shufan and Diana for unit-tests since they needed help with them.
 3. Diana:
    - Delete recipe.
+Redirects user to homepage once post is deleted.
    - Edit recipe.
+Redirects user to recipe to show updates.
    - Added warning message for users trying to post without logging in instead of showing an error.
+Only done on post/delete/edit recipe functions.
    - Updated categories so user can now see list of recipes in each category.

 Still Needs Completion
 ----------------
 1. Shufan:
-   - Fix redirecting for like and review recipe - still needs help with JavaScript to complete.
+   - Fix refreshing for like and review recipe , still need to implement delete review.
-   - Unit-tests: view recipe, like recipe
 2. Khanh:
    - Frontend for user account page - make it user accessible.
 3. Diana: